 Alternatively, you can right click anywhere on the page and click the View page source option.
 The wording may be slightly different depending on your web browser.

-If your Google Analytics code appears more than once, it may be double counting your site traffic.
 See our guide on removing other Google Analytics tracking codes for more details.